near/wallet-selector/packages/ramper-wallet/README.md

 # @near-wallet-selector/ramper-wallet

-This is the [Ramper](https://docs.ramper.xyz/) package for NEAR Wallet Selector.
+This is the [Ramper Wallet](https://docs.ramper.xyz/) package for NEAR Wallet Selector.

 ## Installation and Usage